B-UMMI/getSeqENA/README.md

 - GNU Awk (optional) (normally found in Linux OS) (for SRA interaction)

 #### Input
  To interact directly with ENA, a list of IDs to download needs to be passed to getSeqENA.
-This can be done through the -l option, or to download all the reads from a given taxon, though the --taxon option.
+This can be done through the -l option.

 #### Usage